-It took me a long time to come out and admit that I was trans.
-Not just to other people, but to myself.
+It took me a long time to figure out that I was transgender and admit it was true.

 But why did it take me so long?
 When you’re trans, you should just know, right?

 Well, kind of.
 It’s complicated.
 I did know—but I didn’t know how to interpret what I knew.

 My gender (or better put, lack of gender) has been the same as far back as I can remember.
 I’ve had an extremely consistent experience of genderlessness, and I can remember being confused by the female gender that was assigned to me as early as age four.
 But it was tricky work putting my finger on what exactly that understanding was, and how to describe it back to myself in words that made sense.
 (In this society we’ve only had the word for what I am, “agender,” for a few years.)

 Like everyone, I go about my life experiencing things and interpreting what I’ve experienced.
 Some things, like how it hurts to touch a hot stove, are easy to interpret.
 When the stove is on, don’t touch it with bare skin, because it will burn you.